chap0ng/md-master-thesis/DATA/24.05.16-communities-list/readme.md

-## ---🗺️ List of digital cartographer community 🗺️---
+## ---🗺️ List of digital cartographer communities 🗺️---

 ---